Frequently Asked Questions About Victoria Woodhull

 She announced her

-candidacy in the newspaper two years before the election.
+candidacy in the New York Herald on April 2, 1870 two years before the election.
 At that

 time, she was self-nominated.
 It wasn't until May of